 Finally, continue reading to discover everything you need to know about the Inca Trail hike.

-The trail starts in Piscacucho, at km 82 – which is around 40 minutes away from Ollantaytambo, one of the prettiest cities in the Sacred Valley – and is about 40 km long.
+The trail starts in Piscacucho, at km 82 – which is around 40 minutes away from Ollantaytambo, one of the prettiest cities in the Sacred Valley – and is about 45 km long (that’s almost 28 miles).
 Anywhere else in the world, you could easily walk that distance in just 2 days.
-But you are in Peru here, and the high altitude (the starting point is at roughly 2800 meters above sea level) and the fact that on some days you will be walking a steep uphill means that it really does take you longer than that.

 Know before you go